LincaMarius/FPGA_7_Segment_Display_Driver/README.md

 This value is greater than the nominal value of 8 mA but is less than the maximum limit of -25 mA and +40 mA.

 ## Single digit display
+The design of a driver in FPGA for a single-digit 7-Segment LED Display is presented here: